MurageKabui/CL-QuickTranslate/README.md

   *As present, you may have noticed that the Web version of Google Translate opens with standard European language pairs by default
-  (none of which you may EVER use) , neither nowhere in the [Langauges menu](https://translate.google.com) is there the possibility to set default pair languages for translation , nor are the last used pairs synced to your account, which leaves you with the boring alternative to navigate and select the them from the drop-down menu or bookmark their [syntax appended url](https://translate.google.com/?langpair=en%7sw) for quick future use.
+  (none of which you may EVER use) , neither nowhere in the [Languages menu](https://translate.google.com) is there the possibility to set default pair languages for translation , nor are the last used pairs synced to your account, which leaves you with the boring alternative to navigate and select the them from the drop-down menu or bookmark their [syntax appended url](https://translate.google.com/?langpair=en%7sw) for quick future use.
   And as a frequent user it might be a bit more painful to keep changing them.*